vaperrin98/beautiful-jekyll/index.md

  </p>

 If we did find some borough clusters, we see that it isn't easy to group the neighborhoods in very distinct clusters.
 This is not really surprising, as real human data is usually defined by many variables, and they are probably not all included in that analysis.

-But can we find differences between neighborhoods in terms of life satisfaction, happiness, worthwhileness and anxiety, significant enough to uncover groups of neighborhoods?
-We found that it was not the case.
-This indicates that well-being variables by themselves cannot explain the neighborhood groups.

 To conclude, it is possible to group London neighborhoods, showing that well-being, security and economic stability **together** are important life components that create some differences between neighborhoods in London.